 The process will consist of the following:

-The tangible products of this process will be:
+The product of this process will be:

 The overall result of this process will be a re-energized, strategically refocused CRMPI that is ready to begin developing a new suite of programs designed to support and accelerate the growth of the Roaring Fork Valley’s local agriculture economy.
-While it would be premature to predict exactly what these programs will be, it is fair to say that CRMPI sees potentially strong demand for bringing its permaculture wisdom and hands-on learning to local school grounds and college campuses.

 Funding this transformation is a high-leverage investment.
 It will bootstrap a small, inspiring but underperforming organization into one that is appropriately scaled and structured to deliver major benefits to our valley community – to schoolchildren and their parents and teachers, to local farmers building a more resilient local food ecosystem, and to consumers who will benefit from healthy, local food choices.